 Amy (who is a trendy young thing, but thinks for herself instead of latching onto every trendy-young-thing buzzword) told me that some TYTs who adhere to this way of thinking call themselves 'flexitarians'.

-I understand 'flexitarian' can also mean eating meat sometimes.
-And there was me thinking that was normally referred to as 'not a vegetarian'.
+I understand 'flexitarian' can also mean eating meat sometimes, and dairy/fish, etc, whenever.
+And there was me thinking that consuming a varied diet according to what one fancies/what is available was normally referred to simply as 'eating'.